 The conference will be held in Adelaide from 6 – 8 September 2017, with the theme Connection with Community.

-The conference will attract decision makers of today, the future leaders of tomorrow, those who influence policy and the people involved in the latest research and thinking about palliative care.
+The conference will attract over 800+ decision makers of today, the future leaders of tomorrow, those who influence policy and the people involved in the latest research and thinking about palliative care.
 You will meet clinicians, researchers, allied health practitioners, educators, carers and others who have a passion for palliative care.
 You’ll also be mixing with providers of palliative care, volunteers and consumers.

 Come join us, we are dying to see you.